jusevitch/FTRC/README.md

   ```

   **Note:** The function `FTRC` automatically determines the maximum number of adversaries that the network can tolerate and uses this maximum number.
 This is the variable `F` in the function `FTRC`.

+  **Another Note:** Finite time consensus is difficult to simulate exactly due to the inherent limitations of Euler's method.
+Two possible ways to deal with this limitation are 1) Stop the simulation when the error between agents drops below a particular threshold, or 2) Adaptively decrease your time step size as the distance between agents gets smaller and smaller.